maekawatoshiki/rcaml/README.md

 # rcaml
-- rcaml is an OCaml implementation in Rust
+- rcaml is an OCaml-like implementation in Rust